automate-tim/automate-tim.github.io/_posts/2022-02-18-automation-to-scale.markdown

 ## Example
 Part of automating is building tools to help your workflow through increased consistency and potentially also when troubleshooting!

 One of the newest SCYTHE features is easier shellcode availability for customers.
 I wanted to build some examples of using this new feature for customers to leverage that may not already be familiar with shellcode.
-There is a ton of great blogs on leveraging shellcode from tools like Metasploit, including the ired.team blog here: https://www.ired.team/offensive-security/code-execution/using-msbuild-to-execute-shellcode-in-c
+There is a ton of great blogs on leveraging shellcode from tools like Metasploit, including the ired.team blog [here](https://www.ired.team/offensive-security/code-execution/using-msbuild-to-execute-shellcode-in-c).

-That blog highlights using the MSBuild (MITRE ATT&CK Sub-Technique T1127.001)[https://attack.mitre.org/techniques/T1127/001/] leveraged by adversaries to execute code.
-After walking through that blog post, I got tired of copy + pasting as I was testing shellcode so I wrote a script to do part of the job for me.
+That blog highlights using the MSBuild [MITRE ATT&CK Sub-Technique T1127.001](https://attack.mitre.org/techniques/T1127/001/) leveraged by adversaries to execute code.
+After walking through that blog post, I wanted to automate that process so I wrote a script to do part of the job for me.

 I found that there were a few items that changed for me between executions that automating helped me troubleshoot faster:
-+ <em>Escape characters</em> -
++ <em>Escape characters</em> - This is a writing out characters with Python issue, but making sure to add an extra '\\' to escape certain characters is necessary
 + <em>32 vs 64 bit shellcode</em> - This is a major difference that not only requires changes to the XML document generated, but also leverages another 64 bit loader for execution afterward
-+ <em>Python vs PowerShell for base64 encoding</em> -
++ <em>Python vs PowerShell for base64 encoding</em> - Some of the possible ways to output base64 encoded characters in Python do not work for decoding and executing in PowerShell, so making sure these encodings match up is important!

 {% highlight python %}
 # MSBuild Item Generator